kurtosis-tech/kurtosis/README.md

 - You're the author of a containerized service or distributed application and you want to give your users a one-liner to try it
 - You want to get an instance of your application running in the cloud without provisioning or administering a Kubernetes cluster

-If you're in web3, we have even more specific web3 usecases [here](https://web3.kurtosis.com).

 Check out an introductory demo video here: